 Next level is per-region metrics.
 Region metrics are aggregated over all collections that exist inside that region, but it also contains inter-region traffic and other traffic.
 This means that the numbers you will see per region will be a bit higher than the sum of traffic in all collections in that region.

 The third level becomes visible once you expand a region.
 Here you can see per collection metrics.
 Based on the data model, each collection will have additional metrics that you can see by expanding the collection view.

 The frequency we collect metrics is dictated by Azure Monitor SDK.

-Learn about the other Azure service support on our Azure docs.
+For information about the other supported Azure services, see our Azure docs.